The Bahamas: A Long Weekend in Exuma

 This Island is for you if: you love going off the beaten path, adore tranquility, and love the feeling of remoteness.

-This Island is not for you if: you crave familiarity and structure, or desire extensive nightlife and hospitality options.
+This Island is not for you if: you crave familiarity and structure, or desire extensive food, nightlife, and hospitality options.

 The details: unlike Nassau, its more well-known neighbor to the north, Exuma has much to be explored and developed, making it a unique and charming destination for those who want to avoid the Señor Frogs crowd or the usual Atlantis antics (nothing wrong with any of it, though!)
 You can opt for a resort (they are limited but available) or a house rental, which is what we ended up doing for this trip.

-Getting there: from the US, you will most likely have to take a connecting flight from Nassau (BahamasAir) Fort Lauderdale (Silver) Atlanta (Delta) or Miami (American.)
+Getting there: from the US, you will most likely have to take a connecting flight from Nassau (BahamasAir) Fort Lauderdale (Silver) Atlanta (Delta) or Miami or Charlotte (American Airlines.)
 The airport is teeny tiny and all part of the fun!
+EDIT: As of June 2025, Silver Airways is no longer in existence, but the other airlines I listed still fly there.

 - Transportation is limited: download WhatsApp to communicate with taxi drivers and arrange pick-ups.
 It’s mostly through word of mouth and typically whoever picks you up from the airport, you can get their card for future needs.